anirudha-bs/Django_music_app/README.md

-# Django_music_app
+# Django_music_PWA
 Music app

-This a music web app built with django which has several features like -
+This a music PWA built with django which has several features like -

 * Create playlist/album
 * Add songs in the add songs page or directly in the album